krbz999/backpack-manager/README.md

 - If an item is currently set to "Equipped", it is automatically set to be unequipped.
 - The quantity of the item is adjusted by the choices made in the interface itself.
 No other changes are made to the items.

+<h1>Compatibility</h1>
+<p>You should not expect this module to work with modules that overhaul or destroy core roll behaviour, particularly WIRE and MIDI.
+These modules are unsupported, and any compatiblity is nothing but a happy accident.</p>